 Fresh basil - I always think basil leaves look beautiful as a garnish, plus you get a subtle basil flavour in the finished dish.

-Orecchiette - these small, curved pasta shapes are ideal for holding the tomato sauce, but you can use whatever small dried pasta you have to hand (fusilli and penne both work well).
+Pasta- I used orecchiette as I find their small, curved shape is ideal for holding the tomato sauce, but you can use whatever small dried pasta you have to hand.

 Parmesan - a generous grating of fresh Parmesan adds a glorious umami flavour.
 You could also use Pecorino.
 Alternatively, any strong hard cheese would work.